polyscone/tofu/README.md

 Finally you should pass the `-dev` flag, which will do things like disabling HTML template caching.

-There is also a rule in the `Makefile` that will set a few of these basic flags for you; you can run that with `make run/web`.
-If you need to append any additional flags you can set then with the `WEB_FLAGS` variable, for example: `make run/web WEB_FLAGS=-insecure`, or `make run/web WEB_FLAGS=-behind-secure-proxy`.
+There is also a rule in the `Makefile` that will set a few of these basic flags for you; you can run that with `make web/dev`.
+If you need to append any additional flags you can set then with the `WEB_DEV_FLAGS` variable, for example: `make web/dev WEB_DEV_FLAGS=-insecure`, or `make web/dev WEB_DEV_FLAGS=-behind-secure-proxy`.

 ### Password hashing parameters